nickmalcolm/nickmalcolm.github.com/_posts/2020-10-24-misuse-and-abuse-cases.md

       + Detect / Prevent: [add a confirmation message when messages look mean](https://web.archive.org/web/20200721195006/https://about.instagram.com/blog/announcements/instagrams-commitment-to-lead-fight-against-online-bullying/)
       + Respond: [allow users to report abusive content](https://web.archive.org/web/20200721195006/https://about.instagram.com/blog/announcements/instagrams-commitment-to-lead-fight-against-online-bullying/)

+And these examples aren't even getting into mis- or dis-information, or other types of abuse!

 ## Closing thoughts

+When you next write a user story, think to yourself "what are we doing to make our system _safe_ for the people using it?"

+Remember - this topic brings up real pain felt by people.
+You can try to start this conversation with your team, but be sensitive.
+Don't single out team members who might be "more likely" to have answers.
+Don't force people to talk about it if they don't want to.

 A huge caveat: I am just me, and I have only a few examples.
 I have led a privileged and pretty much abuse-less life!
-As development teams, we need to hear and listen to a diverse set of users to understand the types of abuse cases they might or do face.

-At your next team meeting, ask "how might people abuse others through our product, how can we find out, and what are we going to do about it?"
+I have written this post because I have worked with too many development teams where this conversation is not being had.

 ### Read More